lenddoefl/ews-client-node/README.md

 To send requests to the Applicant Journey API use the `ajApiClient` class.
 The ajApiClient constructor has two main properties:

-- `hostname`: is the hostname of the API service (e.g., `uat-external.eflglobal.com`):
+- `hostname`: is the hostname of the API service (e.g., `uat-external.eflglobal.com`).
 - `APIKey`: is the object with three values from `identifier.txt`, `decryption.key`, `encryption.key` files.

-The `identifier.txt`, `decryption.key` and `encryption.key` files can be found in the API Key archive downloaded from the EFL Webapp; contact EFL Support for more information.
+The `identifier.txt`, `decryption.key` and `encryption.key` files can be found in the API Key archive downloaded from the EFL Webapp.
+Contact EFL Support for more information.

 An example of the use of this class is demonstrated in `ews-client-node/demos/ajApiClientDemo` file.
 The [`further`](https://github.com/eflglobal/ews-client-node#applicant-journey-api-1) will describe in more detail how to use ajApiClient.